 Most of all, I felt weak.
 And I felt ashamed of feeling weak.
 I felt like I should be able to power through and work things out on my own.
 And when I couldn't, I felt even worse.

 For months I kept going, trying to work through the stress and frustration, but it only became worse.
-People started to notice something was wrong, but each question they asked, no matter how well-intentioned, only made me feel more ashamed.
+People started to notice something was wrong, but each question they asked, no matter how well-intentioned, just made me feel more ashamed.
 I tried bringing it up with my manager, even giving them a few options like temporarily dropping back to four days a week, but their only response was that they needed someone full-time.

 And so it went, deeper and deeper, until that day in the stairwell.
 My wife convinced me to use all my vacation time to try and clear my head.
 I ended up taking two weeks off, but it didn't help.
 I spoke with my manager, said goodbye to a few trusted team members, and never went back.
 It was one of the hardest decisions I've ever had to make.